saurabh-ariyan/back-end-developer-interview-questions/api_building_checklist.md

    - valid emails in the development db can recieve your development emails, accidently.
 -  Values which are configration depenedent should be defined in a seperate file. *staging url*

--  API calls should ideally do one thing + error handling that one thing.
+-  API calls should ideally do one thing : error handling is also one thing, seperate it out in a function.
    - DB fetch should also be an API call.
    - Error handle the record not being there.
    - Error handling of a variable in that record should not be in the DB fetch API but the API which processes this.